 A feature of many of the Chiltern ancient woodlands are the mysterious dells.
-These dells, often referred to as chalk pits vary in size but many are huge excavations, but what was the purpose of them?
+These dells are often referred to as chalk pits.
+They vary in size but many are huge excavations, so what was their purpose?
 I have heard many people say that they were dug for flint, flint for incorporating in the vernacular cottages and farms that populate the landscape, and also for metaling the tracks and local roads.
 In fact flint was just a by-product of the digging the dells, some of which served a local need but more was extracted than there was a use for.
-This is evidenced by the disarded flint in and close to the many dells that I have explored.
+This is evidenced by the discarded flint in and close to the many dells that I have explored.

 Lime is a product derived from chalk, usually by baking (burning) in a ‘lime kiln’.
 Now of course the local Romans with their brick, floor tiles and hypocausts would require a large amount of lime, after all they invented concrete and mortar.
 There is no apparent evidence of such activity in our Wildwood, nor am I aware of any in the wider locality.
 The Saxons (the dark ages!) mostly lived in wooden buildings but there would have been a huge demand for chalk from the medieval period to the present day, only recently has the Pitstone and Chinnor cement works closed.

 So, here in the Chiltern Hills we have these massive quarry like dells and yet we can only speculate as to their origins; to the best of my knowledge there has been no archaeological exploration of the many woodland dells, in my opinion, a project well overdue.